danvuk567/Global-Supply-Chain-Analysis/Python-Supply-Chain-Data-Exploration/readme.md

 ## Exploratory Data Analysis, Data Cleaning and Relational Data Modelling: *[data_exploration_analysis.ipynb](https://github.com/danvuk567/Global-Supply-Chain-Analysis/blob/main/Python-Data-Exploration/data_exploration_analysis.ipynb)*

 The 1st step is to load the csv file and take a look at the columns.
-There are 53 columns so we can split it up into 4 dataframes in order to explore the data for all columns in seperate chunks.
+There are 53 columns so we can split it up into 4 dataframes in order to explore the data for all columns in separate chunks.

     f_path = r'C:\Users\Daniel\Documents\Projects\Global Supply Chain Analysis\DataCoSupplyChainDataset.csv'
     df_sup = pd.read_csv(f_path, encoding='ISO-8859-1')